 2. 영어로 해주세요 – Please speak in English

 Probably one of the Korean phrases you’ll find yourself using the most often in a Korean classroom.
-Literally it translates to ‘English in please do.’
-Korean students often find themselves switching back to their native language to communicate each other.
+Literally, it translates to ‘English in please do.’
+Korean students often find themselves switching back to their native language to communicate with each other.